neo4j/graph-data-science-client/doc/sphinx/source/algorithms.rst

     Constructs a random subgraph based on random walks with restarts.

+.. py:function:: gds.k1coloring.mutate(G: Graph, **config: Any) -> Series[Any]

+    The K-1 Coloring algorithm assigns a color to every node in the graph.

+.. py:function:: gds.k1coloring.mutate.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.k1coloring.stats(G: Graph, **config: Any) -> Series[Any]

+    The K-1 Coloring algorithm assigns a color to every node in the graph.

+.. py:function:: gds.k1coloring.stats.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.k1coloring.stream(G: Graph, **config: Any) -> DataFrame

+    The K-1 Coloring algorithm assigns a color to every node in the graph.

+.. py:function:: gds.k1coloring.stream.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

+.. py:function:: gds.k1coloring.write(G: Graph, **config: Any) -> Series[Any]

+    The K-1 Coloring algorithm assigns a color to every node in the graph.

+.. py:function:: gds.k1coloring.write.estimate(G: Graph, **config: Any) -> Series[Any]

+    Returns an estimation of the memory consumption for that procedure.

 .. py:function:: gds.kcore.mutate(G: Graph, **config: Any) -> Series[Any]

     Computes the k-core values in a network